intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 2. Provsion your device on IoT Hub and get its credentials - [here](https://catalog.azureiotsolutions.com/docs?title=Azure/azure-iot-device-ecosystem/manage_iot_hub)

-## Import, Build, and Run the AWS CC32XX Plugin for AWS IoT Core
+## Import, Build, and Run the Azure CC32XX Plugin for Azure IoT Hub

 First, let's import, build, and run the *simplesample_http_CC3235SF_LAUNCHXL_freertos_ccs* project provided in the plugin.